-We recognise some children may need extra support and are committed to ensuring we close those gaps with their peers through extra phonics sessions, inference and BRP (Boosting Reading Potential) interventions.
+We recognise some children may need extra support and are committed to ensuring we close those gaps with their peers through extra phonics sessions, inference and BRP (Boosting Reading at Primary) interventions.

 Our library provides a wide range of books, including non-fiction, fiction, poetry and classics, for our children to read for pleasure.
 Teachers read class novels every day to their class across all phases.
 This extends children’s vocabulary and comprehension and instils further a love of reading for pleasure.

 What difference can I make as a parent/carer?

 Sharing a book with your child is fun, it's a time for closeness, laughing and talking together – and it can also give children a flying start in life, helping them become lifelong readers.
 You are the most important educator in your child’s life and it’s never too early to start reading together.

 Building vocabulary and understanding

 Learning to read is about listening and understanding as well as working out what’s printed on the page.
 Through hearing stories, your child will be exposed to a wide range of words.
 This helps them build their own vocabulary and improve their understanding when they listen, which is vital as they start to read.
 It’s important for them to understand how stories work too.
 As children start to learn to read at school, you can play an important role in helping to keep them interested in books.
 Find out what interests them, help them to find books that will be engaging and fun, and spend time reading the books they bring home from school together.